top of page

 Top Candidates

-Michelle Stangler, Watertown, grew up on her family's dairy farm and was active in 4-H and FFA.
-She earned a Bachelor of Science in journalism and agricultural marketing communications in May 2024 from the University of Wisconsin-River Falls, where she held leadership roles in Collegiate Farm Bureau and other agricultural communication organizations.
-Stangler completed internships with Dairy Farmers of Wisconsin, Mid-West Farm Report, Brownfield Ag News, and WEAU 13 News; served as the 2024 Dodge County Fairest of the Fair; and studied abroad in Europe.
-She now contributes to the Ag News Daily and Positivity in Ag podcasts.
+Michelle Stangler, Watertown, grew up on her family's dairy farm and was actively involved in 4-H and FFA from a young age.
+She earned a Bachelor of Science in journalism and agricultural marketing communications from the University of Wisconsin-River Falls, and completed internships with Dairy Farmers of Wisconsin, Mid-West Farm Report, Brownfield Ag News, and WEAU 13 News.
+She also studied abroad in Europe and served as the 2024 Dodge County Fairest of the Fair.
+Stangler now contributes to the Ag News Daily podcast, Dairy Star newspaper and podcast, and serves as a member engagement coordinator with the Wisconsin Grocers Association.

 Alice in Dairyland White Logo